 Fr.
-Shnork Souin, (Baptismal name- Gregory Haig), was born and raised in Toronto Ontario, Canada on January 16, 1961 and is the first and only Canadian born priest of the Armenian Church.
+Shnork Souin, (Baptismal name- Gregory Haig), was born and raised in Toronto Ontario, Canada on January 16, 1961 and is the first Canadian born priest of the Armenian Church.
 He was baptized and raised in Holy Trinity Armenian Apostolic Church in Toronto Ontario.
 Following High School, he attended Ryerson Polytechnical University, in Toronto, where he received a Diploma in Business Management.
 In 1987, he was married and moved to St. Catharines, Ontario where he worked as a sales representative for a large Canadian manufacturing company.

 in the Fall of 1996, having prepared a translation of the Rite of Penance according to the Euchologion of the Armenian Apostolic Church toward completion of his Master of Divinity.

 Ordained a deacon in October of 1993, Fr.
 Shnork was ordained to the priesthood on March 4, 1994 by Abp.
 Hovnan Derderian, the primate of the Canadian Diocese.
 He served as the parish pastor of St. Gregory Armenian Church in St. Catharine’s Ontario since October 1993.
 During this time he was also appointed the vicar of the Southern Ontario region taking care of the spiritual needs of the tri parishes of the Niagara Region..

 In addition to his pastoral duties, which included mission work in the Armenian communities of Alberta, Fr.
 Shnork served as a governor of the Canadian Council of Churches (CCC) and was elected as one of three Vice Presidents of the executive of the CCC in May of 2000, being nominated by the caucus of the Orthodox Churches..